edevost/foxmask/README.md

 vagrant up
 ```

 At the end of the installation, the virtual box is automatically launched.
-If not, open VirtualBox and run the FoxMask Box (see `Screenshot #1`).
+If not, open VirtualBox and run the FoxMask Box by 1) selecting the box, and 2) clicking on the _Run_ button (see `Screenshot #1`).
 You will see the Ubuntu 14.04 interface.
 In this virtual environment, your user name is **vagrant** and the associated password is **vagrant**.

 ![](screenshot-1.png)

-_Screenshot \#1: Launch FoxMask Box_
+_Screenshot \#1: FoxMask Box Launch_

 ### Configuration

 Before using FoxMask, a final configuration step is necessary.
 Make sure you have open and close FoxMask Box at least once.

-- Shared folder
+1. Shared folder

+xxx

-- Folder permissions
+2. Folder permissions

+xxx

 ### Usage